georgekosmidis/blog.georgekosmidis.net/README.md

 > It's a nice idea all paths to be relative!

-> You can find many articles as examples here: https://github.com/georgekosmidis/Blog/tree/main/working/articles. *Numbering is not mandatory (like the 100490 in ```100490-secrets-management-for-asp-net-core-and-azure-devops```), but it makes my life easier in finding them in Windows Explorer*
+> You can find many articles as examples here: https://github.com/georgekosmidis/Blog/tree/main/working/articles. *Numbering is not mandatory (like the 100490 in ```100490-secrets-management-for-asp-net-core-and-azure-devops```), but it makes my life easier in finding them in Windows Explorer*.

 ## Adding a "standalone" page
 In case you want to add a static page like ```privacy.html``` it's fairly simple and very similar with the articles.
 Just visit the [standalones](https://github.com/georgekosmidis/Blog/tree/main/working/standalones) folder, add a new folder and in there add the ```content.html```, the ```content.json``` and optionally the ```media``` folder.
 The [standalones](https://github.com/georgekosmidis/Blog/tree/main/working/standalones) folder already contains an example!

 ## The "Just Copy Me" folder
 This a special folder that its contents will be copied directly to the output folder.
-Usefull for configs, additional media, etc. Check mine for an example: [justcopyme](https://github.com/georgekosmidis/Blog/tree/main/working/justcopyme)
+Usefull for configs, additional media, etc. Check mine for an example: [justcopyme](https://github.com/georgekosmidis/Blog/tree/main/working/justcopyme).

 ## Additional Cards
 The builder will automatically create a card for the UI for each article added, but it is a common need to add more than article cards.